sainitripti/frontend-nanodegree-arcade-game/README.md

 ***Instructions***

+How to download the game locally
+1. Dowload the zip file and extract it on your system OR
+   Clone this repository on your system.
+2. Run the index.html file in your browser to load the game.

 1. The game has a player and various enemies.
 2. The player has initial position on the grass.
 3. The player can move in four directions, viz, up, down, left and right using the arrows keys on keyboard.